Munni Badnaam Hui

 "Munni Badnaam Hui" (lit.
-'Munni is defamed') is a song from the 2010 Hindi film Dabangg, featuring Malaika Arora, Sonu Sood and Salman Khan.
+'Munni is defamed') is a song from the soundtrack album of the 2010 Hindi film Dabangg, featuring Malaika Arora, Sonu Sood and Salman Khan.
 The song is sung by Mamta Sharma and Aishwarya Nigam, with music by Lalit Pandit.
 Mamta Sharma won the Filmfare Award for Best Female Playback Singer for this song, while Sajid-Wajid and Lalit Pandit won the Filmfare Award for Best Music Director in the 56th Filmfare Awards 2011.

 Due to its popularity, Malaika and the song itself were frequently compared to actress Katrina Kaif and her item number "Sheila Ki Jawani" from the film Tees Maar Khan (2010).

 Influence

 The track is said to be inspired by an old Bhojpuri folk song "Launda Badnaam Hua Naseeban Tere Liye".
-It was also alleged that it was inspired from the Pakistani song "Ladka Badnaam Hua" from the film Mr. Charlie (1992).
-Director Abhinav Kashyap denied the latter and accepted using the folk song saying that he, being from Uttar Pradesh, was familiar with the song since childhood so he suggested the very song to be improvised and rephrased to fit the film's requirement.
+It was also alleged that it was inspired from the Pakistani song "Ladka Badnaam Hua", from the film Mr. Charlie (1992).
+Director Abhinav Kashyap denied the latter and accepted using the folk song saying that he, being from Uttar Pradesh, was familiar with the song since childhood, so he suggested the very song to be improvised and rephrased to fit the film's requirement.